TritonDataCenter/smartos-docs/docs/smartos-technical-faqs.md

 ## Where's top?

-SmartOS uses 'prstat' instead of top; it understands SmartOS better and has lower overhead. 'prstat -Z' is a popular invocation, although there are many other command-line options; see the [prstat man page](http://www.illumos.org/man/1m/prstat) for more details.
+SmartOS uses `prstat` instead of top; it understands SmartOS better and has lower overhead. 'prstat -Z' is a popular invocation, although there are many other command-line options; see the [prstat man page](http://www.illumos.org/man/8/prstat) for more details.

 ## How do I start or stop system services?